 LiFi is a bidirectional communication system that uses regular LED light bulbs to facilitate data transfer.
 Invented by Professor Harald Haas, the system uses light bulbs as wireless routers and can have speeds of up to 224 Gbps.
 The term LiFi was devised by the same professor who lectures at the University of Edinburgh and runs the pureLiFi company.

 LiFi, which is also a subset of optical wireless communication technology, is being implemented by Velmenni.
 The Estonian startup showcased the technology at the Slush 100 startup competition held in Helsinki where it emerged as a finalist.
 The company is doing pilot projects within different industrial environments and offices in Tallinn.

 In addition to using visible light, the technology can work with infrared or near-ultraviolet.
 Since light cannot pass through walls, the wireless network will allow for greater security and eliminate the problem of interference between devices.
 The technology is also expected to do away with the bandwidth limitations of WiFi and cellular networks.

 How Does LiFi Work?

 As mentioned earlier, the technology uses visible light to transmit data which is a pretty simple principle.
-For it work, there must be a LiFi bulb fitted with a processing unit (and acting like a router) and a device equipped with a photodiode that can receive light signals.
-The processing unit is for converting data into a content that can be streamed.
+For it to work, there must be a LiFi bulb fitted with a processing unit (and acting like a router) and a device equipped with a photodiode that can receive light signals.
+The processing unit is for converting data into content that can be streamed.